Skip to main content

 Latitude/Longitude: 53.186404, -4.488518

-The components for the piece, when laid out, represented weathered items with evident traces of the past but no discernable meaning.
-During the construction process to find balance in the composition, they appeared to create a unique but unfathomable map; a guide to an unplanned journey with no way finding markers or territorial boundaries but possessing an obvious history.
-The orange weaved wood a signifier defining a point of departure.
+The components for the piece, when laid out, represented weathered items, artefacts with evident traces of the past but no discernable meaning.
+During the construction process to find balance in the composition, they appeared to create a unique but unfathomable map, a guide with no way finding markers or territorial boundaries but possessing an obvious history.
+The orange weaved wood a signifier defining a point of departure to an unplanned journey.

-The image shows the corner of a large mill room with a glass ceiling and bare wood floors.
-There is an art studio space that has wall sculptures made form found objects displayed on the wall.
+The image shows the corner of a large mill room at Sunny Bank Mills with a glass ceiling and bare wood floors.
+There is an art studio space that shows 3D wall art - sculpture and assemblage made form found objects displayed on the wall.

 13 Red Lane Studios